نمونه سوالات اسپیکینگ آیلتس با جواب pdf پارت 1-2-3 (2022)

-9. When time do you get up?
+9. What time do you get up?

 10. What’s the difference in routine between you and your teenager’s times?

-There a variety of differences indeed.
+There are a variety of differences indeed.
 When I was in my early teenage life, I was happy—go—lucky kind of person who has all the time to do sport, take piano lessons.
 But these days, there’s too much pressure on my studies and I am so occupied all week.
 Chilling out is not part of my daily routine.

 1. Do you like a paper dictionary or electronic dictionary?

 I prefer the paper dictionary.
-You may say an electronic dictionary is much more convenient, easy to use and lightweight.
+You may say an electronic dictionary is much more convenient, easy to use, and lightweight.
 But I find that when I look up the new words in the paper dictionary and write them down in my notebook, I can remember better.

 2. How will dictionaries change in the future?

-For the paper dictionary, probably much lighter and easy to carry around.
+For the paper dictionary, is probably much lighter and easy to carry around.
 While the electronic dictionary may be much more detailed and accurate.